The Art of Dialogue with Mary Anne Butler

 Fees: $1295 or $1200 for Varuna alumni.
 Payment terms negotiable if you cannot pay upfront.

-Places: Up to 10 participants will be selected.
+Places: 8 participants will be selected

-Who should apply: Emerging or established writers are welcome to apply.
+Who should apply: Emerging or established writers are welcome to apply

 The Art of Dialogue drills down deeply into how to craft dialogue on the page, ensuring that each of your character’s voices is unique, shaping their distinct speech patterns, and working on questions about who speaks, and when.

-In an 8-week online small group setting we will analyse examples of excellence in dialogue across a range of genres including fiction, non-fiction, memoir, stage plays, biography and historical writing, penned by dialogue masters such as Max Porter, Tara June Winch, Cormac McCarthy, Alice Munro, Tony Birch, Chloe Hooper, Robbie Arnott, Claire Keegan, Tim Winton, Sara Baume and James Kelman.
+In an 8-week online small-group setting we will analyse examples of excellence in dialogue across a range of genres including fiction, non-fiction, memoir, stage plays, biography and historical writing, penned by dialogue masters such as Max Porter, Tara June Winch, Cormac McCarthy, Alice Munro, Tony Birch, Chloe Hooper, Robbie Arnott, Claire Keegan, Tim Winton, Sara Baume and James Kelman.

 As a group, we will dissect these examples for their mastery of dialogic craft skills, including: rhythm, syntax, tone, intention, context, subtext, foreshadowing, exposition, repetition and slang.
 By closely studying these masters of great dialogue, we’ll learn how to craft distinct voices for our own characters, unpacking what makes dialogue ‘click’ in the ears of the reader, and absorbing the strategies used to render each character unique through dialogue alone.